Using the SwiftUI 4 ImageRenderer

 }

-As you can see, the code is pretty straightforward.
-We show a certain viewToSnapshot
+The code is pretty straightforward.
+We show a viewToSnapshot

 together with a button that takes a snapshot of the same view, then shows it below the original view.

-You can also see how we have to wrap the rendering in a Task
+We also have to wrap the rendering in a Task

 , since the ImageRenderer